Drackend99/tensorflow_tutorials/README.md

 y = np.zeros((len(sentences), len(chars_list_sorted)), dtype=np.bool)
 ```

-Then, we can fill in these vectors with the actual data of what characters are present:
+Then, we can fill in these vectors with the actual data of what characters are present.
+We'll use our ```char2index``` from earlier:

 ```
 for i, sentence in enumerate(sentences):